UEFA Youth League domestic champions path latest | UEFA Youth League

 • Midtjylland have made it through this route a record five times, twice getting as far as the quarter-finals.

-• Dinamo Minsk, Famalicão, Istanbul Başakşehir, Klaipėdos, Lecce, Mainz, Pafos, Partizan, Sarajevo, Turan Turkistan and Universitatea Craiova are all making UEFA Youth League debuts.
+• Dinamo Minsk, Famalicão, Istanbul Başakşehir, Klaipėda, Lecce, Mainz, Pafos, Partizan, Sarajevo, Turan Turkistan and Universitatea Craiova are all making UEFA Youth League debuts.

 • For Famalicão, Klaipėda, Lecce and Turan it is the first time their clubs have been represented in UEFA competition at any level.